azuretar/minecraft-server-on-k8s/README.md

 # Dockerfiles
 These Dockerfiles are tested on production.
 They provide capabilities to:

-* De-elevate to the user running the `docker` command.
+* De-elevate to the user running `gosu`.
 This allows better file permissions handling.
 * Uses OpenJ9 (Java 8).
 OpenJ9 is generally a better and more modern JVM implementation which allows more possibility when debugging as well.
-I'm no Java expert, just personal preference.
+I'm no expert in Java, it's just personal preference.
 * `eula` environment variable to automatically accept Mojang EULA.

 Do note that we are not responsible of the consequences of using our guide/code/configuration.